-Although medical billing and medical coding are two different things, they often can be taught together, thus preparing graduates to handle either aspect.
+Medical billing and medical coding are two different things, but they often can be taught together, thus preparing graduates to handle either aspect.
 Since billers and coders have very little contact with patients and thus don’t require hands-on training, these programs are perfect to take partially, mostly, or fully online.
 If you’re a highly organized individual who enjoys technical tasks and wants to work in the medical field, medical billing and/or coding might be the best job for you.
 Let’s take a look at how to get started on a promising career.

 Best Online Schools for Medical Billing and Coding (2019)